Nicolás Ruiz Espadero: Musical training: 1840–1853

 Espadero never went to school and thus never enjoyed a structured formal education.
 What education he had received came from pieces and fragments from European, especially Spanish, culture, from selected and very mixed readings and from the surroundings of Cuban upper-class society.
 Havana had an opera house, the Teatro Colón, but the only operas, sung and acted by imported itinerant opera troupes, were mostly by Bellini, Donizetti and later Verdi.

 On July 8, 1844, Polish pianist and composer Julian Fontana, a close friend of Frédéric Chopin, gave a series of concerts and recitals in Havana playing works by Liszt, Chopin, Thalberg and himself.
 This was the first time that music by Chopin was played in Cuba.
 Fontana stayed a year and a half (until November 1845) in Havana giving concerts, composing and teaching.
 Espadero was among Fontana's piano students.

 By the time he was twenty, he had already traces of the withdrawn and unsociable character that would grow into in middle and later life.
-Carpentier characterizes him thus:
+Alejo Carpentier characterizes him thus: